 National Great Pyrenees Rescue is proud to be recognized by the Petco Foundation for our lifesaving work.
 Grants in 2017 and 2019 for spaying/neutering help us start more rescued Pyrs on the path to lifelong, loving homes.

 We were the recipient of a Victim’s Trapping Fund grant in 2020 from Born Free U.S.A. to help cover medical expenses for Maggie, the very young victim of a cruel, illegal trap.
 Maggie’s right paw was beyond saving and was amputated.

 The Wags and Menace Make A Difference Foundation has provided emergency medical funding since 2015 to NGPR’s neediest cases.
 We have worked hard over the years to earn the trust of all these organizations and strive to be the “Best of Breed” rescue for Great Pyrenees and Pyr mix dogs.

 In 2021 we received a grant from PEDIGREE Foundation for an online broadcast which featuring adoptable dogs, training tips and invaluable insight into the breed.

 Volunteer Help Wanted

 Fostering is the most critical need for all rescue groups.
+We cover all approved expenses for foster dogs and provide monthly flea/tick and heartworm medication.
 Our foster homes are an integral part of the adoption process, giving dogs loving temporary homes until a suitable forever home can be found.
 Spending time in a foster home will provide a smooth transition for a dog into their “forever home”.
 While the dog is with you, your input will help rescue volunteers find the best possible family match for the dog.
-Please read our Fostering FAQ .

 Please complete our online volunteer application so we can contact you.
 Completion of the application form and process is required of all new fosters.
 If you are an approved adopter from NGPR or one of our affiliated rescues, please include the name of the group and dog on the volunteer application so we can expedite processing your application.